Risk Factors Include

 Other Diseases.
 H. pylori also is weakly associated with other non-intestinal disorders, including migraine headache, Raynaud's disease (which causes cold hands and feet), and skin disorders such as chronic hives.

-Men with gastric ulcers may face a higher risk for pancreatic cancer, although duodenal ulcers do not seem to pose the same risk.
+Men with gastric ulcers may face a higher risk for pancreatic cancer.
+Duodenal ulcers do not seem to pose the same risk.

 About 10% of people in the U.S. are expected to develop peptic ulcers at some point in their lives.
 Peptic ulcer disease affects all age groups, but it is rare in children.
 Men have twice the risk of ulcers as women.
 The risk of duodenal ulcers tends to rise starting at age 25, and continuing until age 75.
 The risk peaks between ages 55 and 65.